Current Group Members

 Joined In: 2025

-B.S. in Biohemistry – University of Illinois Urbana-Champaign
+B.S. in Biochemistry – University of Illinois Urbana-Champaign

 Garrett grew up in Waterloo, IL, and attended the University of Illinois Urbana-Champaign where he majored in Biochemistry.
 At Illinois, Garrett worked in the lab of Dr. Wilfred van der Donk to investigate the kinetics of enolate stabilization by class II lanthipeptide biosynthetic enzymes.
+Now in the Blackwell lab, he works on characterizing the activities and mechanisms of agr-type quorum sensing inhibitors in various species of Gram-positive bacteria.
 Outside of lab, he enjoys trying new coffee shops, restaurants, and biking around Madison.

 Kamila Cano-Giraldo